 Testing for Heart Conditions

-G) and chest x-rays.
-Based on the results of the above tests and your pet’s clinical signs, more advanced testing, such as an echocardiogram (an ultrasound of the heart), Holter monitor and an evaluation by a veterinary cardiologist may be warranted.
+- Simple, non-invasive and relatively inexpensive cardiac tests.
+These include blood pressure measurement, electrocardiography (ECG or EKG) and chest x-rays.
+Based on the results and your pet’s clinical signs, more advanced testing may be warranted.
+Advanced tests include an echocardiogram (an ultrasound of the heart), Holter monitor and an evaluation by a veterinary cardiologist.

 Helping your pet have a happy, healthy heart is our commitment to you and your pet!!
 Happy Valentine’s month from Harmony Animal Hospital!!